Qantas idles 2,500 more staff as COVID-19 cuts domestic flights

 Its international fleet has been grounded since March 2020.
 The airline currently has many international flights on sale from late December, but Joyce said the status of those plans would depend on Australia’s vaccination rate.

-Qantas shares were down 1.4% in early afternoon trade, underperforming a 0.3% drop in the broader stock market (.AXJO).
+Qantas shares were down 1.4% in early afternoon trade, underperforming a 0.3% drop in the broader stock market.

 ($1 = 1.3583 Australian dollars)